cloki0610/dotnet-mvc-demo/readme.md

 - Optional: you can seperate the initial table and authentication table migrations
 2. dotnet ef database update
 - Optional: dotnet ef database drop -f -v to remove database

+## Notes
+- If there are no administrator, the first registered user will be selected as admin. \
+(Line 120-125 from Areas\Identity\Pages\Account\Register.cshtml.cs)